pnp/PnP-PowerShell/README.md

 In order to generate the Cmdlet help you need to have the Windows Management Framework v4.0 installed, which you can download from http://www.microsoft.com/en-us/download/details.aspx?id=40855

 Check out the "Getting Started with the Gallery" section to make sure you have all requirements in place.

+### Latest Release Quick Download

+The latest release can be found on [this link](https://github.com/SharePoint/PnP-PowerShell/releases)

 ----------

 # Commands included #